Federal False Claims Act (FCA) and the New York False Claims Act (NYFCA)

 Here at E. Stewart Jones Hacker Murphy, we are used to being showered with honors.
 For example, our firm has been named a top-tier Albany law firm by U.S. News for many years in a row.
 Our team consists of attorneys who have received similar honors in their individual capacity:

-- Top rankings from preeminent legal ratings service AVVO
+- Top rankings from preeminent legal rating service AVVO

 - The highest possible quality ranking from the Martindale Hubbell